exercism/x86-64-assembly/concepts/integers/introduction.md

 The two-operand form of `imul` allows for explicitly declaring a different destination operand.

 In that case, the product between source and destination operands is placed in the destination operand.
-This product is truncated to "fit" into the destination operand.
+This product is truncated to fit into the destination operand.

 ### Three-operand form

 The three-operand form of `imul` multiplies the two source operands and places the result in the destination operand.

-This means that the destination operand is not multiplied with any of the source operands, it just receives the result This product is also truncated to "fit" into the destination operand.
+This means that the destination operand is not multiplied with any of the source operands, it just receives the result This product is also truncated to fit into the destination operand.

 ## Division